Master of Public Affairs—Hauptmann School of Public Affairs

 About the ProgramPreparing students for cross-sector and multi-sector realities, the cornerstone of the curriculum is a core of six public affairs courses, which provide the common denominator and the unity of “public” concerns in all sectors of organizational life.
 These courses will deal with the theory and methodology of public affairs and contemporary issues of responsible leadership in a free and democratic society.

-Students select one area of concentration from among the following four program areas:
+Students participating in our public affairs Master’s program in Kansas City or through our online graduate public affairs degree program will select one area of concentration from among the following four program areas:

 - Public Management